-2.1 Functional Overview
+2.1 Use Case

-Airborne Radios that support IPS feature a variety of radio-specific interface definitions with little-to-no commonality.
-For an Airborne IPS System that interfaces with a heterogeneous set of IPS-enabled Airborne Radios, this creates a diverse environment where the Airborne IPS System must adapt to the various radio interfaces, each of which do not provide the same information or capabilities.
+Existing Airborne Radios that are candidates to support IPS present a variety of radio-specific interface definitions with little-to-no commonality.
+Having heterogeneous Airborne Radio interfaces creates a diverse environment where the Airborne IPS System must adapt to the various radio-specific interfaces, each of which do not provide the same information or capabilities.

-The Common IPS Radio Interface protocol specified in this document provides a unified and extensible way of interfacing the Airborne IPS System with IPS-enabled Airborne Radios to support the needs of IPS, particularly in terms of multilink and Quality of Service (QoS).
-As illustrated in Figure 2-1, the Common IPS Radio Interface targets IPS-enabled Airborne Radios; throughout this document, instances of Airborne Radio should be interpreted as meaning IPS-enabled Airborne Radio.
+The CIRI protocol provides a unified and extensible way of interfacing the Airborne IPS System with IPS-enabled Airborne Radios to support the needs of IPS, particularly in terms of multilink and Quality of Service (QoS).
+As illustrated in Figure 2-1, and accordance with the interface labeling conventions used in Section 3.7 of ARINC 858 Part 1, the CIRI protocol implements the Airborne IPS System external interface IF-3, which handles data flows to and from IPS-enabled Airborne Radios, as well as external interface IF-4, which provides radio status signaling to the Airborne IPS System.